Usage¶

 Note

-Historically, most of the attention paid to QuickTile has been to its function under the influence of --daemonize and command-line invocation has known bugs in how it interacts with the X server.
+Historically, QuickTile has received most of its testing under --daemonize and command-line invocation has known bugs in how it interacts with the X server.

 Most notably, when multiple commands are specified on a single command-line, it triggers a race condition where QuickTile doesn’t properly wait for a command’s effects to take hold before the next command begins querying window shapes.